 Evidence-based intervention practices (EBPs) for children with Autism Spectrum Disorders are the basis on which effective programs are built.
 In 2010, the National Professional Development Center (NPDC) conducted a review of the literature (from 1997-2007) and identified 24 EBPs.
 The center has recently completed an expanded and updated review, Evidence-Based Practices for Children, Youth, and Young Adults with Autism Spectrum Disorders (Wong, C., Odum, S. L., Hume, K., Cox, A. W., Fettig, A., Kucharczyk, S., Brock, M. E., Plavnick. et al. 2013) which yielded a total of 27 practices.
-The report of the 2014 review is now available in PDF format from the (broken link)(broken link).
+The report of the 2014 review is now available in PDF format from the National Professional Development Center for Autism.
 Each EBP has a quick fact sheet which provides an overview and a list of research studies that provide the evidence.

 Application: New Practices Added to the 2010 List of Evidence-based Practices

 Structured Play Groups– Structured play groups (SPG) are interventions using small groups to teach a broad range of outcomes.
 SPG activities are characterized by their occurrences in a defined area and with a defined activity, specific selection of typically developing peers to be in the group, clear delineation of theme and roles by adult leading the activity, and prompting or scaffolding as needed to support the students’ performance related to the learning goals.